exercism/v3/languages/csharp/exercises/concept/constants/.meta/design.md

 - Know how to define `const` values.
 - Know how to define `readonly` values.
 - Know when to use `const` or `readonly`.
+- know how to make a collection read-only
+- understand the difference between the role of the `readonly` modifier and the use of readonly collections
+- know how and when to use defensive copying

 ## Out of scope